Use a Plain Cluster

 Apache Kafka

-To test Kafka we’ll create a topic, and verify that it was created.
-First create the topic with the following command:
+To test Kafka, we will create a topic and verify if the creation is successful.
+First, create the topic with the following command:

 kubectl exec -i -t simple-kafka-broker-brokers-0 -c kafka -- \